OBOFoundry/OBOFoundry.github.io/README.md

 Note that most members of the community will do this via the [obofoundry.org website](http://obofoundry.org) - each ontology page has links for editing the metadata.

 See [CONTRIBUTING.md](CONTRIBUTING.md)

+### Shouldn't we pull project data from the ontologies themselves?

+We should definitely have some mechanism for syncing these or allowing this option.
+However, for the majority of ontologies for which I (cjm) are de-facto administrating, the expertise and time to do this in OWL is not there, and many groups prefer to have this centralized.

 ## Repo Organization